rossfletcher19/CuisineCatalog/README.md

 * _Clone or fork project_
 #### Firebase Setup
-* _If you dont have a firebase account create one at [@Firebase](https://firebase.google.com/) and create a new project, assigning it the SHA-1 key found in the signing report pictured [here](https://i.imgur.com/XZpxqzf.gif)_
+* _If you dont have a firebase account create one [@Firebase](https://firebase.google.com/), create a new project, assigning it the SHA-1 key found in the signing report pictured [here](https://i.imgur.com/XZpxqzf.gif)_
-* _Place the google-services.json in the app module root directory.
+* _Place the google-services.json in the app module root directory._
-* _Re-sync project with gradle and move onto API setup
+* _Re-sync project with gradle and move onto API setup._
 #### API Setup
 * _Create a free developer account for the Recipe Search API at [@Edamam](https://developer.edamam.com/edamam-recipe-api)_
 * _Create a gradle.properies file in the CuisinCatalog project directory and place your ID and KEY in the format below._